RobbenRoll/emgfit/docs/source/concepts.rst

 element symbol, `n` denotes the number of atoms of the given isotope and `A` is the respective atomic mass number.
 In the case  `n = 1`, the number indication `n` can be omitted.
-The charge state of the ion is indicated by subtracting the desired number of electrons from the atomic species (i.e. singly-charged = ``':-1e'``, doubly-charged = ``':-2e'`` etc.).
+The charge state of the ion is indicated by subtracting the desired number of electrons from the atomic species (i.e. ``':-1e'`` for singly charged cations, ``':-2e'`` for doubly charged cations etc.).
 The subtraction of the electron is important since otherwise the atomic instead of the ionic mass is used for subsequent calculations.
-Mind that `emgfit` currently only supports singly-charged ions.
+Mind that `emgfit` currently only supports singly charged ions.

 Examples: